Vladomeme/itemfinder/README.md

 * `none_empty` - returns all lootable block entities that **do not** have a loot table and **do not** have any items inside.

 Vanilla loot tables (and custom loot tables under vanilla paths) should be enabled in the config to be included in command autocomplete options.

+`/finditem next`
+Teleports the user to next available search result.

+`/finditem stop`
+Can be used to stop global search if it breaks and doesn't auto-end for some reason.

+`/finditem confirm`
+Internal, used to confirm global searches.

 ### Search modes
 **Normal** mode only checks currently loaded chunks & entities, runs instantly.